 The Turtle Conservation Society of Malaysia (4454-11-TRG) is co-founded by Tan Sri Dr. Salleh Mohd.
 Nor, Dr. Chan Eng Heng, Chen Pelf Nyok, Lim Puay Aun and Wee Seng Whatt, and was established in October 2011.
 The official Malay name for the society is “Persatuan Pemuliharaan Tuntung, Kura-Kura dan Penyu Malaysia.”

-The inaugural Annual General Meeting (AGM) was held on Monday, 28th November 2011 at the Malaysian Nature Society HQ, Kuala Lumpur.
+The 3rd Annual General Meeting (AGM) was held on Saturday, 15th March 2014 at Universiti Teknologi Malaysia (UTM), Kuala Lumpur.
 The following office bearers were elected at the AGM.

 Ordinary Committee Members: